MidnattLantern/hidoc/README.md

 - As a signed-in user, who has clicked the watch button for any project, I can click it again to unwatch it.
 So the projects I don't want on my watch list are gone.

 Add documentation:
-- As a owner of a project, I can add paragraphs to my project, so that I can document the proccess.
+- As an owner of a project, I can add paragraphs to my project, so that I can document the process.

 Delete documentation:
-- As a owner of a project, I can delete any documentation I've created.
+- As an owner of a project, I can delete any documentation I've created.

 Project title:
-- As a owner of a project, I can give it a title, so that my project can make an impression with a large text.
+- As an owner of a project, I can give it a title, so that my project can make an impression with a large text.

 Edit project title:
-- As a owner of a project, I can edit the title, so that the project is up-to-date as my project take shape.
+- As an owner of a project, I can edit the title, so that the project is up-to-date as my project takes shape.

 Project description:
-- As a owner of a project, I can give it a description, so that people can read about my project.
+- As an owner of a project, I can give it a description, so that people can read about my project.

 Edit project description:
-- As a owner of a project, I can edit the description, so that the project is up-to-date as mt project take shape.
+- As an owner of a project, I can edit the description, so that the project is up-to-date as mt project takes shape.

 Deployed link:
-- As a owner of a project, I can add a deployed link, so that people can find me wherever I want to be seen, such as Artstation.
+- As an owner of a project, I can add a deployed link, so that people can find me wherever I want to be seen, such as Artstation.

 Edit deployed link:
-- As a owner of a project, I can edit the deployed link, in case I change my mind about where I want to be be visisble.
+- As an owner of a project, I can edit the deployed link, in case I change my mind about where I want to be visible.

 HiDoc Features
 ===
 Navigation bar "Navbar":
 ---
-(screenshot image of navbar-demo)
+(screenshot image of navbar demo)
 - This component satisfies the "Navbar" user story.
-- Users can navigate through "Browse", "Create project", "Watch list", "Sign out/in/up", "My projects".
+- Users can navigate through "Browse", "Create project", "Watch list", "Sign out/in/up", and "My projects".
 - The navigation bar will collapse when the size isn't wide enough to fit the content.
 This is achieved by implementing the use of `Navbar.Toggle` and `Navbar.Collapse`.
 - `Navbar.Toggle` makes up the 'hamburger' button.
 - `Navbar.Collapse` wraps the items that should be hidden inside the 'hamburger' button.